Popful Mail: Sega CD version

-The localization of Popful Mail was later handed to Working Designs, which made several changes and adjustments for its North American Sega CD release.
-Enemies were made more difficult, downsampling and variable bitrates were used to compress the game's sounds from full 44.1 kHz CD quality to fit on the game disc.
+The localization of this version of Popful Mail was handed to Working Designs, with the Sister Sonic rebrand having been cancelled by the time the game reached them.
+Several changes and adjustments for the North American Sega CD release were made, including making difficulty higher.
+Downsampling and variable bitrates were used to compress the game's sounds from full 44.1 kHz CD quality to fit on the game disc.
 In animated sequences, waveform analysis was used to make characters' mouths match their dialogue.
 Two teams worked on the English translation for four months.
+This version was released in North America in early 1995.